Easy sewing crafts ideas for kids that don’t need a children’s sewing machine

 For these sewing crafts you need a few basic items: The material, the yarn and the needles (and a scissor to cut the yarn)

-When I first started out with sewing with kids, I was using the Plastic Canvas pieces for them to sew on.
-I used to pick them up at my local Michaels but, you can buy them from amazon online.
+When I first started out doing sewing with kids, I was using the Plastic Canvas pieces for them to sew on.
+I used to pick them up at my local Michael s but, you can buy them from Amazon if you don’t have a crafts store nearby.

 At one point I started giving these sewing crafts projects to even younger children and I started looking for material that had even bigger holes than these plastic canvas pieces.

 I started thinking about the hook rugs that are sold and realized that they had larger holes than the plastic canvas’s.
-I went back to Miceales to see what I could find and actually came across these empty grids of material Blank Latch Rug Canvas With Grid.
-These were perfect as they material is much more flexible than the plastic and the holes wer much larger.
+I went back to Michael’s to see what I could find and actually came across these empty grids of material like these Blank Latch Rug Canvas With Grid.
+These were perfect as they material is much more flexible than the plastic and the holes were much larger.

 The last thing needed to begin the sewing projects is yarn.